2009–10 Real Valladolid season

-The 2009–10 season is Real Valladolid's third consecutive season in La Liga.
-José Luis Mendilibar began the season as team's coach, but he was sacked on 1 February 2010 after the draw against Almería.
+The 2009–10 season was Real Valladolid's third consecutive season in La Liga.

+José Luis Mendilibar began the season as team's coach, but was sacked on 1 February 2010 after the draw against Almería.
 Onésimo Sánchez became the new team coach and, after the defeat against Villarreal in Nuevo José Zorrilla, he was also sacked on 5 April.
 The directive discovered on 6 April the new team coach, Javier Clemente.